bindale324/Payday2-ruler/README.md

     <img src="img/cover.jpg">
 </div>

-# Payday2 mod - Do Not Cheat Repository
+# Payday2 mod - Ruler Repository

 We published our mod source code for everyone to use, especially for those who want to rule the game.